Shilo Shiv Suleman: Pulse and Bloom

 In 2014, she collaborated with a neuroscientist Rohan Dixit on creating art that interacts with one's brainwaves and other biofeedback sensors.
 This made her a recipient of several grants and residencies, including an honorarium grant from Burning Man for the interactive project: Pulse and Bloom.
 The biofeedback installation brought together artists, architects, entrepreneurs, builders and neurotechnologists.
 The project was then featured on a host of international media: BBC, Rolling Stone, MSNBC, Tech Crunch, The Guardian, WIRED and more.

 Studio B

 In 2018, Shilo Shiv Suleman along with Bollywood actor Arjun Kapoor, fashion designer Kunal Rawal and chef Prateek Sadhu inaugurated Studio B as a part of Belvedere's initiative to connect with other artists to increase their reach.

 #FearlesslyFRIDA

 This collaboration was between Fearless Collective and FRIDA (The Young Feminist Fund) to celebrate young feminist organizers worldwide who are pushing boundaries and breaking stereotypes.
-They began the global art tour with Transvoice which is a young feminist group based on West Jave who aims to empower transwomen in the community by raising awareness about trans rights.
+They began the global art tour with Transvoice which is a young feminist group based on West Jave who aims to empower trans women in the community by raising awareness about trans rights.